zummenix/expectest/README.md

 expect!(...).not_to(...);
 ```
 > Note: You can use `expect` function instead of `expect!` macro in that case you will not
-see file and line where the test fails.
+see file and line where the test will fail.

 #### Equality
 For types that implement the `PartialEq` trait: